Please contact Marsh Sport to report the incident as soon as possible Tel: 0345 872 5060 Email: marshsport@marsh.com.

 There aren't any age restrictions on the liability insurance, however we stipulate that participation in all activities must be in accordance with the rules & guidelines of Snowsport Cymru Wales.
 As such if there are any age restrictions imposed by Snowsport Cymru Wales for certain disciplines, then these must be adhered to.

-Yes, please note the insurance via Snowsport Cymru Wales does not cover Ski Mountaineering, Trampolining, Tubing and any off piste activities.
+Yes, please note the insurance via Snowsport Cymru Wales does not cover Ski Mountaineering and Tubing.

 There is a statute of limitation for an injured party to bring a claim for injury.
 Usually 3 years or if they are a child up to 3 years from their 18th birthday.
 This however can be reviewed by the courts dependant on the circumstances.
 It is imperative however that you notify any circumstance which may give rise to a claim as soon as you are aware of it.